JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the end position of the range.

 ```
-FUNCTION CTextRange2.MoveEnd (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
+FUNCTION MoveEnd (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveEnd(m_pTextRange2, Unit, Count, @Delta))
    RETURN Delta